steven-murray/mrpy/README.rst

 Note that the default redshift and cosmology is z=0, sigma_8=0.829 and Om0 = 0.315,
 in accordance with Planck+13 results.

-Simple Fits
+Fitting MRP
 +++++++++++
-The ``simple_fits`` module contains routines to fit the MRP to binned/curve data.
+The ``fit_curve`` module contains routines to fit the MRP to binned/curve data.
-This can be a theoretical curve, or binned halos.
+This can be a theoretical curve, or binned halos (or other variates).
 There are several options available, and the gradient of the objective function is specified analytically to improve performance.
-See Murray et al. (in prep.) for more details.
+See Murray, Robotham, Power, 2016 (in prep.) for more details.

 An example::